paritytech/substrate/frame/benchmarking/README.md

 network.

-Within FRAME, each dispatchable function must have a `#[weight]` annotation with a function that can return the expected weight for the worst case scenario execution of that function given it's inputs.
+Within FRAME, each dispatchable function must have a `#[weight]` annotation with a function that can return the expected weight for the worst case scenario execution of that function given its inputs.
-This benchmarking framework will result in a file that automatically generates those formulas for you which you can then use in your pallet.
+This benchmarking framework will result in a file that automatically generates those formulas for you, which you can then use in your pallet.

 ## Writing Benchmarks

 Writing a runtime benchmark is much like writing a unit test for your pallet.
-They need to be carefully crafted to execute a certain logical path in your code.
-In tests you want to check for various success and failure conditions, but with benchmarks you specifically want to test for the **most computationally heavy** path, a.k.a the "worst case scenario".
+It needs to be carefully crafted to execute a certain logical path in your code.
+In tests you want to check for various success and failure conditions, but with benchmarks you specifically look for the **most computationally heavy** path, a.k.a the "worst case scenario".

-This means that if there are certain storage items or runtime state that may effect the complexity of the function, for example triggering more iterations in a `for` loop, to get an accurate result, you must set up your benchmark to trigger this.
+This means that if there are certain storage items or runtime state that may affect the complexity of the function, for example triggering more iterations in a `for` loop, to get an accurate result, you must set up your benchmark to trigger this.

-It may be that there are multiple paths your function can go down, and it is not clear which one is most heavy.
+It may be that there are multiple paths your function can go down, and it is not clear which one is the heaviest.
 In this case, you should just create a benchmark for each scenario!
 You may find that there are paths in your code where complexity may become unbounded depending on user input.
-This may hint to you that you should implement sane boundaries for how a user can use your pallet.
+This may be a hint that you should enforce sane boundaries for how a user can use your pallet.
 For
 example: limiting the number of elements in a vector, limiting the number of iterations in a `for` loop, etc...

-Examples of end to end benchmarks can be found in the [pallets provided by Substrate](../), and the specific details on how to use the `benchmarks!` macro can be found in [its documentation](./src/lib.rs).
+Examples of end-to-end benchmarks can be found in the [pallets provided by Substrate](../), and the specific details on how to use the `benchmarks!` macro can be found in [its documentation](./src/lib.rs).